pydicom/pylibjpeg/README.md

 Tasks
 -----

-1. Modify `Decode()` so it works with an input bytestream instead of a path to a file.
+1. ~Modify `Decode()` so it works with an input bytestream instead of a path to a file.~ Done!
+Input numpy array which is probably better.
 2. Modify `Decode()` so it outputs to a bytestream rather than a file.
 3. Modify `Decode()` so it outputs binary rather than PNM.
 4. Modify `Decode()` so it outputs to a numpy array.